 Top 5 Best Ways To Sell A Car

 It can also be really tricky to make comparisons between the best ways to sell.
 Ultimately, the best place for you to sell your car will depend on your priorities.
 There are many different types of buyer to compare.

 We explore the Top 5 ways to find your perfect buyer in this guide…

 So who will buy your car?
 The best ways to sell explained:

-- Selling on Auto Trader, Gumtree and other online market places
+- Auto Trader, Gumtree and other online market places

 - Sell your car privately offline

-- Should I part exchange my car with a dealer?
+- Part exchange a car with a dealer

 - Using an instant online car buyer